It’s 4am. I can’t sleep. I need to write.

 Though, I will admit, writing everything above is helping me deal with everything I’m going through at the moment.
 Let me explain…

-Regardless, there is something so pure about the written word.
+There is something so pure about the written word.
 I don’t need someone to be on the receiving end.
 I can just let it all out and let my mind calm itself as I type, type, type, and type.

 Anyway, how does all of what I said deal with my acceptance of things?